chairleague/hots-rules/README.md

 ### Weekly Matches

 Pick the available night of the week for your team to compete.
-Whether you throw down on Thursday or take up arms on Tuesday, active teams will play a best of 3 series against an evenly matched opponent each week on the chosen night.
-Schedules come out the Friday before each week.
-Matches that are not completed on the website by the time the scheduler runs will be deleted, so make sure to post your results!
+Whether you throw down on Thursday or take up arms on Tuesday, active teams will play a best of 3 series against opponents each week on the chosen night.
+Matches will start at the set time for the league you are in.
+Matches that are not marked completed on the website within 48 hours will have both teams marked as no shows.
+Make sure to post your results each week!
 A team can disable match scheduling at any time by [visiting your team's leagues page](https://www.chairleague.com/account/teams).
 Scheduling can be reenabled whenever your team is ready to play again.

 ### Competitive Map Pool

 Chair League seeks to give you a fully immersive competitive experience.
 To add to that only the most competitive maps are available for play, sorry Garden of Terror...

 The league establishes a map pool for each season.
-The map pool for Season 1 of Tuesday/Thursday Night Heroes includes the following maps:
+The map pool for the Spring 2018 season of Tuesday/Thursday Night Heroes includes the following maps:

 - Battlefield of Eternity
 - Braxis Holdout